-Our findings also suggest a new interpretation for the closed-end fund discount arising from the closed-end funds' propensity to hold undervalued stocks.
+Our findings also suggest a new interpretation for the closed-end fund discount, which could rationalize why funds with a higher discount have higher ex post returns (Pontiff, 1995).
+This relation could arise from the closed-end funds' propensity to hold stocks that are unpopular among retail investors and therefore undervalued.
 Solomon, Soltes and Sosyura (2013) argue that the demand for open-end funds that hold popular stocks is high even if the holdings of popular stocks appear to be unrelated to future fund performance.
-Higher demand translate in inflows for open-end funds, but in closed-end funds it can only affect the share price and generates a premium or discount because shares are not redeemable.
+Higher demand translates in inflows for open-end funds, but in closed-end funds it can only affect the share price and generates a premium or discount because shares are not redeemable.
 Changes in investor demand, driven by the fact that the fund manager holds unpopular stocks during periods of low sentiment, may generate a discount.
 We believe that this is an exciting area for future research.